-The elution of caffeine and EGCG depends on the water temperature-their degree of elution decreases in cold water-but amino acids and EGC are less affected by water temperature [101].
+The elution of caffeine and EGCG depends on the water temperature-their elution degree decreases in cold water-but amino acids and EGC are less affected by water temperature [101].
 Therefore, low-caffeine green tea eluted with cold water has low levels of caffeine and EGCG and relatively high levels of theanine, arginine, and EGC.
 The mean value of each component of green tea used in clinical studies with participants in their 80s-90s is shown in Table 2.

 Table 2.
-The content of caffeine, catechins, and amino acids in a solution of green tea
+The content of caffeine, catechins, and amino acids in a solution of green tea.

-Green tea Caffeine Catechins (mg/L) (mg/L) EGCG EGC ECG EC CG (+) C Total Standard 120 117 73.2 26.5 43.9 0.41 5.47 266 Low-caffeine 37.2 64.7 145 10.7 53.8 0.26 4.13 278 Green tea Free amino acids (mg/L) Theanine Glu Arg Asp Gln Ser Ala Asn GABA Total Standard 36.0 9.12 7.28 7.44 5.34 2.99 0.90 0.76 0.47 70.4 Low-caffeine 85.2 18.2 21.6 12.9 15.8 5.73 2.16 1.21 1.51 164
+Caffeine Catechins (mg/L) Green Tea (mg/L) EGCG EGC ECG EC CG (+) C Total Standard 120 117 73.2 26.5 43.9 0.41 5.47 266 Low -caffeine 37.2 64.7 145 10.7 53.8 0.26 4.13 278 Green tea Free amino acids (mg/L) Theanine Glu Arg Asp Gln Ser Ala Asn GABA Total Standard 36.0 9.12 7.28 7.44 5.34 2.99 0.90 0.76 0.47 70.4 Low -caffeine 85.2 18.2 21.6 12.9 15.8 5.73 2.16 1.21 1.51 164

-Low-caffeine green tea (20 g) was steeped in 2000 mL of room-temperature water.
-Standard green tea (10 g) was steeped in 2000 mL of boiling water.
-EGCG, (-) epigallocatechin gallate; EGC, (-) epigallocatechin; ECG, (-) epicatechin gallate; EC, (-) epicatechin; CG, (-) catechin gallate; (+) C, (+) catechin; Glu, glutamic acid; Arg, arginine; Asp, aspartic acid; Gln, glutamine; Ser, serine; Ala, alanine; Asn, asparagine; GABA, γ-amino butyric acid
+Low-caffeine green tea (20 g) was steeped in 2000 mL room-temperature water.
+Standard green tea (10 g) was steeped in 2000 mL boiling water.
+EGCG, (-) epigallocatechin gallate; EGC, (-) epigallocatechin; ECG, (-) epicatechin gallate; EC, (-) epicatechin; CG, (-) epicatechin; CG, (-) epicatechin; Glu, glutamic acid; Arg, arginine; Asp, aspartic acid; Gln, glutamine; Ser, serine; Ala, alanine; Asn, asparagine; GABA, γ -amino butyric acid.

 Participants in their 20s (young), 40s-50s (middle-aged), and 80s-90s (elderly) drank low-caffeine green tea eluted with room-temperature water.
 Salivary alpha-amylase is a non-invasive biomarker of the sympathetic nervous system [102].
-The activity of salivary amylase, which was assessed in subjects immediately after they had woken up in the morning, in the low-caffeine green tea intake group were lower than in the control group (standard green tea or barley tea) in all age groups [103-105].
+The salivary amylase activities (assessed in the subjects waking up in the morning) in the low-caffeine green tea intake group were shown to be lower than those in the control group (standard green tea or barley tea) in all age groups [103-105].
 This indicates that the ingestion of low-caffeine green tea is useful for suppressing stress.
-A selfdiagnostic assessment of accumulated fatigue and work severity, which was created by the Japanese Ministry of Health, Labor, and Welfare, was carried out every Monday morning and every Friday evening throughout the test period.
-The degree of fatigue accumulation on Monday morning was significantly lower in the middle-aged low-caffeine green tea intake group [104]. electroencephalogram (EEG) was taken during sleep using a single-channel EEG (Sleep Scope, SleepWell Co., Osaka, Japan).
-Although there were individual differences in sleep characteristics, early-morning awakening was suppressed in the elderly low-caffeine green tea intake group [105].
-A similar effect was observed in middle-aged participants [104].
-Early-morning awakening, with an inability to return to sleep, is a common sleep problem in older people [106], and so the intake of lowcaffeine green tea may improve their quality of sleep.
-In addition, in elderly participants whose salivary amylase activity was lowered by the ingestion of low-caffeine green tea, several sleep parameters, such as sleep efficiency, sleep onset latency, and non-REM sleep, improved [105].
-These data show that reducing the levels of caffeine and EGCG in green tea not only enhances the stress-reducing effects of theanine but also improves sleep.
+A self-diagnostic assessment of accumulated fatigue and work severity, which was created by the Japanese Ministry of Health, Labor, and Welfare, was carried out every Monday morning and every Friday evening throughout the test period.
+The degree of fatigue accumulation on Monday morning was significantly lower in the middle-aged low-caffeine green tea intake group [104].
+An electroencephalogram (EEG) was taken during sleep using a single-channel EEG (Sleep Scope, SleepWell Co., Osaka, Japan).
+Although there were individual differences in sleep characteristics, an earlymorning awakening was suppressed in the elderly low-caffeine green tea intake group [105].
+A similar effect was observed in middle-aged people [104].
+Early-morning awakening, with an inability to return to sleep, is a common sleep problem in older people [106], and so the intake of low-caffeine green tea may improve their quality of sleep.
+In addition, in elderly participants whose salivary amylase activity was lowered by the ingestion of low-caffeine green tea, several sleep parameters, such as sleep efficiency, sleep onset latency, and non-REM sleep, were improved [105].
+These data show that reducing the caffeine and EGCG levels in green tea not only enhances the stress-reducing effects of theanine but also improves sleep.
 Better sleep is broadly beneficial because chronic insomnia can increase the risk of cognitive impairment, anxiety, depression, and cardiovascular disease [107].

-4.2 Stress Reduction by Matcha
+4.2.
+Stress Reduction by Matcha